Sam Reese

 Reese was born in Montgomery, Alabama, the son of Mary Reese.
 He guest-starred in television programs, including The Andy Griffith Show, Gunsmoke, I Spy, The Big Valley, Iron Horse, Death Valley Days, That Girl and The Alfred Hitchcock Hour, and played the recurring role of Dr. Dan Shanks in the first season of the NBC medical drama television series Dr. Kildare.
 He also appeared in films such as King Rat (as Kurt), Captain Newman, M.D. and PT 109.

-Reese died on September 11, 1985 or September 12, 1985 (sources differ), in Montgomery, Alabama, at the age of 55.
+Reese died on September 11, 1985 or September 12, 1985, in Montgomery, Alabama, at the age of 55.